Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 Key takeaways

-- 1Condition both colors to the same softness before you start the blend or the fade will stretch unevenly
+- 1Condition both colors to the same softness before starting the blend.
+Mismatched softness is what makes one side stretch and the other tear

-- 2Build the gradient sheet before you cut the final arch, popsicle, or slab shape
+- 2Finish the full gradient sheet first, then cut the final arch, popsicle, or slab shape from it

-- 4Add sprinkles, applique, or hardware planning only after the gradient is already locked
+- 4Add sprinkles, applique, or hardware planning only after the gradient itself is already locked in

 That is why the build order matters.
 Make the blend first, then cut the final silhouette, and only then add sprinkles, applique, or hardware planning.
 Popsicles, arches, pendants, and badge-like slabs all get better when the gradient is treated as the main structure rather than as a last-minute effect.